mertssmnoglu/trust-bot/README.md

 ### License

 MIT Licensed.
-Read the Licensed before use.
+Read the License before use.